 | 3 | Ledger-first discrepancy review | Pull the payout record, provider reference, and status timeline before changing anything manually |

-Step 1 Track a short KPI set you can act on quickly.
-Monitor acceptance rate, time from accepted to posted, open exception backlog, and retry success.
+Step 1 Track a short KPI set your team can act on quickly.
+Monitor time to funds, total cost per transaction, and support tickets caused by delays.
 Slice those views by provider and contractor cohort in Mexico so you can spot where delays are accumulating.

-Use timestamps as the minimum proof on every payout record: accepted, submitted, provider update, and ledger posted.
-If "submitted" is treated as success, stalled asynchronous updates can hide in plain sight.
+Use timestamps as the minimum proof on every payout record: payout requested, sent to provider, provider update, and ledger posted.
+If an early provider acknowledgement is treated as success, stalled downstream updates can hide in plain sight.

 Step 3 Treat wallet and balance views as projections, then resolve against ledger entries.
-In asynchronous flows, projections can drift because of late updates, retries, or manual adjustments.
+When updates arrive late, retries occur, or manual adjustments happen, projections can drift.
 When balances disagree, use ledger entries as the reference point and trace the event chain before changing anything manually.

 For account-level discrepancies, pull the payout record, provider reference, and status timeline first.
 That preserves one auditable story for support and finance.

-Step 4 Run periodic AML and velocity-risk reviews with explicit overrides.
+Step 4 Run periodic risk and velocity reviews with explicit overrides.
 Review payout patterns on a fixed cadence, and log override decisions with approver, reason, timestamp, and supporting notes.
 Keep those logs on the payout record itself, not in chat or email.

-Keep trust by classifying failures early, assigning one owner per case, and giving contractors a clear next step that matches the actual workflow.
+Contractor trust usually breaks in the exception path, not on the happy path.
+The practical fix is to classify failures early, assign one owner per case, and give contractors a clear next step that matches the actual workflow.

-Step 1 Classify the exception before retrying or contacting the contractor.
+Step 1 Classify the exception before you retry or contact the contractor.
 Treat failed and pending payouts as different states, and store the failure tag with the latest provider reference and status timestamp.

 | Failure bucket | Owner | Verify first |